 - Do’s (specific best practices)

 - Don’t(s) (Don’t buy leads, work off the clock, etc.)

 4 Be Consistent

 You can test the waters with small games (like the one we mentioned earlier), but don’t start a long-term program unless you’re willing to roll with the punches and keep it going.

-Gamification can improve morale and performance, unless you jump ship within a couple months and your crew doesn’t see you fulfilling your end of the bargain.
+Gamification in sales can improve morale and performance, but it may accomplish the opposite if you jump ship within a couple of months and fail to fulfill your promises.

-Set reminders, pre-purchase the prizes, check in on progress — do whatever it takes.
-Which leads us to our last tip for implementation.
+Set reminders, pre-purchase the prizes, check in on progress — do whatever it takes to ensure you hold up your end of the bargain as the team leader.
+That leads us to our last tip for implementation.

-I’d argue the case that you won’t be consistent unless your gamification involves automation.
+I’d argue the case that you won’t be consistent unless your sales gamification involves automation.

 You’ll forget to create that spreadsheet, run those numbers, and maybe even see who was the winner.
 Then, someone from your team will remind you and you’ll say, “oh, yea…give me until the end of the day”.

 Then, everyone will be the opposite of motivated.